 At the end of the shrine there are two doors that lead out onto the grounds surrounding the central prang.
 There are many Buddha sculptures and other carvings amongst the ruins, some in excellent condition, others that are badly damaged.

 The central prang (tower) is built in the Khmer style, rising high up into the sky.
-It is incredibly well preserved and still even has some of it’s original stucco artwork on it, depicting different demon images or other religious beings.
+It is incredibly well preserved and still even has some of its original stucco artwork on it, depicting different demon images or other religious beings.

 The central prang (tower) at Wat Ratchaburana in Ayutthaya, Thailand